-I wish to express my appreciation to the staff of the Retirement office, whose hard work, professionalism and dedication are responsible for the timely preparation of this report, and to Macias, Gini & Company LLP for their professional assistance.
 I would like to take this opportunity to thank each member for their confidence in the Association during the past year.
 I also want to express my thanks to the Board of Retirement for their dedicated effort in supporting the Association through the past year.
-Likewise, I also want to thank consultants and staff for their commitment to the Association and for their diligent work to assure the Association's continued successful operation.
+Likewise, I also want to thank our consultants and staff for their commitment to the Association and for their diligent work to assure the Association's continued successful operation.